-The Applicant has until the given deadline (usually ten (10) days) to return the initial registration form with the non-refundable membership fee.
-If there is no response by this time, the Registrar has the right to bypass that person and invite the next person on the list to join the school. • To ensure a spot with the school and to show that the applicant is truly interested, all forms/cheques for the following year must be paid by the March 31st deadline.
-If these forms/cheques are not given to the Registrar at that time, he / she have the right to disregard that person's registration form and invite the next person on the waiting list to join the school.
+• The Applicant has until the given deadline (usually fourteen (14) days) to return the registration forms.
+If there is no response by this time, the Registrar has the right to bypass that person and invite the next person on the list to join the school.

+To ensure a spot with the school and to show that the applicant is truly interested, all forms/cheques for the following year must be submitted by the deadline.
+If these forms/ cheques are not given to the Registrar at that time, he / she has the right to disregard that person's intention to register and invite the next person on the waiting list to join the school.